Crossing Numbers of Knots on Closed Surfaces: Preliminaries

 \subsection{The surface bridge number}

-The surface bridge number $b(K;F)$ generalizes the classical bridge number to an arbitrary closed surface $F$.
-We give two equivalent definitions: a diagrammatic definition and a geometric definition based on a height function.
+The surface bridge number $b(K;F)$ extends the classical bridge number to a closed surface $F$.
+We use a definition that is compatible with bridge decompositions with respect to Heegaard surfaces.
+Thus a bridge arc is required not only to have the correct height behavior, but also to be boundary-parallel in the corresponding product region.

-\begin{definition}[Diagrammatic definition] Let $D$ be a regular diagram of a knot $K$ on $F$.
-An \emph{over-bridge} (resp. \emph{under-bridge}) of $D$ is a subarc of the diagram that contains only over-crossings (resp. under-crossings).
-A diagram $D$ is said to admit a \emph{$b$-bridge presentation} if it can be decomposed into a union of $b$ over-bridges and $b$ under-bridges.
-The \emph{surface bridge number} $b(K;F)$ is defined as the minimal integer $b$ such that $K$ admits a $b$-bridge presentation among all regular diagrams of $K$ on $F$. \end{definition}
+\begin{definition}[Diagrammatic bridge presentation] Let $D$ be a regular diagram of a knot $K$ on $F$.
+An \emph{over-bridge} of $D$ is a maximal subarc of the diagram which contains only over-crossings, and an \emph{under-bridge} is defined similarly.
+We say that $D$ admits a \emph{$b$-bridge presentation} if it is the union of $b$ over-bridges and $b$ under-bridges. \end{definition}